FarananiMikeD/Aqua-wallet/README.md

 Aqua Wallet
-A crypto wallet that makes it easy to use the blockchain.
+This is a crypto wallet that makes it easy to use the blockchain.

-Create account
+You can create account
 Restore account
 Send ETH
 View transactions